Category Archives: Middle Eastern

 (Note: Yes, the wreath is still hanging in May, that is part of the charm)

 Nazareth Restaurant and Deli is an icon of alt eats in Columbus.
 It opened over twenty years ago in the Columbus Square Shopping Center at SR 161 and Cleveland Ave.
 This is an area called the United Nations of Columbus food by a few.
 Nazareth was a pioneer in the non-campus, non-chinese cuisine of northern Columbus.
 The restaurant quickly became a local favorite due to good food at a good price as well as the engaging personality of owner Hany Baransi.
-He is quite a character – the restaurant web page lists one of his signature quotes “I love your man” and warns diners that Nazareth is not responsible for food addictions.
+He is quite a character – the restaurant web page lists one of his signature quotes “I love you man” and warns diners that Nazareth is not responsible for food addictions.
 The phrase Ahlan Wa Sah Lan (welcome in Arabic) greets diners in the parking lot and inside at the entrance.
 Visitors are welcomed by the image of Hany wielding a baseball bat in a Santa hat.
 The baseball bat is his trademark.
 He can be seen toting it with him in the aisles.
 I am not sure about the back story on that bat….and I am reluctant to ask.
 Hany hails from Israel so I am sure he tough when the occasion calls for it.

 The menu is classic Middle Eastern offering all of the staples of this type of cuisine.
 There are some unexpected items for diversity sake including Freedom Fries, a grilled bologna sandwich, Rachel’s gyro with American cheese, a Catfish gyro and beer-battered onion rings.

-Don’t be mistaken, these are not leftovers from Chili’s.
 The above are all well executed comfort food.
 Hany’s daughter explained that when families come in, some of the older and younger people are not sure what to do with Middle Eastern fare so Hany wants everyone to have something that can be enjoyed.
 He might tempt reluctant diners to try some hoummus then led them slowly into culinary diversity.

 The Middle Eastern entrees are all well done with several being my best-loved versions / interpretations in the city.
 One of my favorites is the Vegetarian Mediterranean Dinner which includes – hoummus, baba ghannoug, falafel and tabbouli salad served with pita bread.
 The pita bread is served warm which is a small but much appreciated difference.
 All other baba’s I have had pale in comparison to this one.
 Somehow it is a little less bitter, a bit more balanced and maybe has a little more love it in.
 I can’t fully explain the je ne sais quoi of this dish.
 On this subject my dining companion said “it made whatever my mother used to do with eggplant a crime that should be punishable by jail time or hard labor.”
 That being said let’s move along to more of the menu.